josephthomas08/Pewlett-Hackard-Analysis/README.md

 # Results:

 1. The SQL query has been coded such that we have a retirement_titles table with current employees who are born between 1952-01-01 to 1955-12-31.
-    a.
-The number of employees in this table with duplication due to promotions was 133,376 numbers.
+    1. The number of employees in this table with duplication due to promotions was 133,376 numbers.
 2. The SQL query was further used to remove the duplication with the DISTINCT ON statement, and the unique_titles table was saved for analysis.
-    a.
-After removing duplication, the number of employees found was 90,398 employees, which is almost 27.2 % of the total 331,603 employees.
+    1. After removing duplication, the number of employees found was 90,398 employees, which is almost 27.2 % of the total 331,603 employees.
 3. Finally, for the deliverable, we worked out the total count of employees for each title to zero in to know the possible solution for recruits, retraining and mentoring programs.
-    a.
-The retiring titles table provide us with more detailed input of the large number of mentors needed for senior engineers and senior staff, which was more than 30% of total retiring titles.
+    1. The retiring titles table provide us with more detailed input of the large number of mentors needed for senior engineers and senior staff, which was more than 30% of total retiring titles.

 4. The SQL query statment was drafted to know the mentor eligibility taht holds the current employees who were born between 1965-01-01 to 1965-12-31.